 As a freelancer, you’re likely always looking for hacks to get clients to pay you faster.
 After all, the faster you get paid, the faster you can move on to the next project and pay your own fees and bills.
 So, it’s important to take some steps even before not getting paid on time is an issue to make sure you’re paid on time.

 Be really clear on your payment terms in your freelance contracts, especially when it comes to your timelines.
+Try to use a freelance contract template where possible.
 Include how often you plan to bill your client, how much will be due on each invoice (if it’s a fixed-price or long-term project), and how long the client has to pay the invoice after receiving it.

 You might also want to consider building in a late payment fee or offering incentives for quick payments like discounts, free services or products, or even a special add-on to your project deliverables.